Ke'Bryan Hayes Preview, Player Props: Pirates vs. Cubs

-Ke'Bryan Hayes -- 1-for-5 in his most recent game -- will be in action for the Pittsburgh Pirates against the Chicago Cubs, with Kyle Hendricks on the mound, on August 25 at 7:05 PM ET.
+Ke'Bryan Hayes -- hitting .326 in his past 10 games -- will be in action for the Pittsburgh Pirates versus the Chicago Cubs, with Javier Assad on the mound, on August 27 at 1:35 PM ET.

+He strung together two hits (going 2-for-4 with a home run and two RBI) in his most recent appearance against the Cubs.

 Ke'Bryan Hayes Game Info & Props vs. the Cubs